 Logical extraction of the iPhone could provide lots of SQLite database files as it uses SQLite databases to store user data, the tool SQLite browser is used to explore and read SQLite database which can be download from http://sqlitebrowser.org/

-These databases could be extracted through applications available like SQLite database Browser as seen in below screenshot.
+These databases could be extracted through applications available like SQLite database Browser as seen in the screenshot below.

-During search and seizure, it is necessary that examiner identifies the Phone model.
+During search and seizure, it is necessary that the examiner identifies the Phone model.

 - One method is that check the back of the device which contains the model number printed

-Figure.
-Model number printed on back of the device
+Figure 7.
+Model number printed on the back of the device